-Everything is falling into place except one thing: What will your dog do while you take your vows?
+Everything is falling into place except one thing: What will your dog or cat do while you take your vows?

-“Weddings can be stressful and overwhelming for a dog that does not adapt well to new environments or is uncomfortable around strangers,” dog trainer Victoria Stilwell tells Bridal Guide.
+“Weddings can be stressful and overwhelming for a dog that does not adapt well to new environments or is uncomfortable around strangers,” says dog trainer Victoria Stilwell.

 “Sociable dogs that are outgoing and friendly often cope better with the extra attention they are likely to receive.
-If your dog is shy and uncomfortable around people, leave him at home where he is safe and secure.”
+If your dog is shy and uncomfortable around people, leave him at home where he is safe and secure,” she says.

-If your dog is anxious in new settings or can’t deal with crowds of people, it may be best to leave him home.
+Bottom line: If your dog is anxious in new settings or can’t deal with crowds of people, it may be best to leave them at home.

 “Call ahead,” advise Maggie Daniels and Carrie Loveless in Wedding Planning and Management.
 “Find out if the venues will accept pets.
 Also, if you are having a destination wedding, look for hotels that are pet-friendly.”

 Many outdoor wedding venues allow pets, but not all of them do.
-Indoor venues differ from company to company — some may allow your pet, but he’ll be restricted to certain areas.
+Indoor venues differ from company to company — some may allow your dog, but they’ll be restricted to certain areas.

 Check with your venue early in the planning process.
-If you’re having a beach wedding, contact the local town hall and find out whether pets are allowed.
+If you’re having a beach wedding, contact the local town hall and find out whether dogs are allowed.

-What role your dog performs in your wedding depends on not only his temperament but also your needs.
+What role your dog performs in your wedding depends on not only their temperament but also your needs.
 Some of these roles are: